Blaise Primary and Nursery School

 Phonics first Approach

 Teaching phonics (the linking of letters or groups of letters with the sounds they represent) is the most reliable way to teach children to read.
+Children should not be encouraged to make guesses by looking at the pictures or from what might make sense.
+Once children are phonetically secure they will move to colour-banded books and then free readers.

-Phonetic Reading Books- selection and fluency
+Phonetic Reading Books - selection and fluency

-Children will be bringing home a book that is nearly fully decodable for them.
+We carefully matching children’s reading books to their assessed phonic level.
+Children will bring home a book that is nearly fully decodable for them.

 Initially children need to be supported to point to each letter and say the sound it represents, before blending them together to read the word.
 This takes some time and therefore re reading several times will encourage automaticity and fluency.
 When children can read fluently they can begin to understand what they are reading.